InvaCost/.github/profile/README.md

 ### References
 <img src="profile/refsLogo.png" alt="" width="75" align="right" />
+- <a href="https://github.com/InvaCost/invacost_FAQ">InvaCost FAQ</a>: frequently asked questions about the InvaCost database

 - <a href="https://github.com/InvaCost/InvaCostRefs/">InvaCostRefs</a>: References and PDFs of papers based on the InvaCost project